rjpw/rjpw.github.io/_posts/2015-3-9-d3-ang-react.md

 module.exports = BrushDemo;
 {% endhighlight %}

-Heading down the dependencies, this code renders the SVG tag and creates a group where the rest of the child elements are added.
-That's where you see *this.props.children* below, and those consist of the *DataGroup* and *BrushGroup* above.
+Heading down the dependencies, this next module called *visbase.js* renders the SVG tag and creates a group where the rest of the child elements are added.
+That's where you see *this.props.children* below, and those children consist of the *DataGroup* and *BrushGroup* above.

-### Code for the SVG foundation of the visualization
 {% highlight javascript %}
 var React = require('react');